kylew239/EKF-SLAM/README.md

 This repository consists of several ROS packages
 - nusim - A package for simulating and visualizing the turtlebots
 - nuturtle_description - A package for defining the robot description
+- nuturtle_control - A package for controlling the simulation robot and the real robot